akortis4/simple_data_vis/README.md

 StatHandler --> create stats for variables CreateExcelHandler --> module used to create and format excel, store defualt excel formatting, and writing data to excel CreatePlotPngHandler --> module used to create scatter plot pngs

+#Future Expansions
+1. Handle other file types, .txt, .xml, .json, etc.
+2. Read data from SQL database
+3. Handle data from API or webscraping
+4. Implent UI into the program
+5. Implent on server with UI from Browser screen
+6. Automate process on server with inputs sent directly to program